• Skip to main content

 1. The first thing we do is bake the sweet potatoes.
 That's the simplest way to get pure sweet potatoes with no additives.
 Give them 45 minutes to an hour in a 375 degree oven or until a fork pierces easily.
 Let them cool and then cut in half and scoop out the flesh.
 You can do this a day or two ahead if you like.
 This is the same method we use for sweet potato biscuits.

 2. Use self-rising flour.
-We use it often and it’s such a timesaver!
+We use it often and it's such a timesaver!
 It eliminates the need to add baking powder or baking soda.
-Self rising flour is the basis for our famous 3 Ingredient Buttermilk Biscuits as well as Hummingbread Bread and so much more.
+Self rising flour is the basis for our famous 3 Ingredient Buttermilk Biscuits, Banana Carrot Muffins, Hummingbread Bread and so much more.

 3. Instead of lots of different spices we add our very favorite Raven's Nest Mulling Spices.
 Of course they're perfect for making mulled wine, but did you know they're awesome in all kinds of baked goods?
 Go ahead and order several packs now for these muffins.
 Then you'll have plenty left for all of the great recipes you can find on the Raven's Nest website.